 Background

-Kermack and McKendrick (1927) proposed the SIR Model, a simple model that provides useful insights in the dynamics of infectious diseases.
-Using this model, the authors refuted two commonly held believes at the time about the conditions necessary to end an epidemic: 1) an epidemic will only end when all susceptible individuals are removed (i.e., everybody gets sick and risks dying), and 2) the virulence of the infectious organism decreases progressively over the course of the epidemic.
+Kermack and McKendrick (1927) proposed the SIR Model, a simple model that provides useful insights into the dynamics of infectious diseases.
+Using this model, the authors refuted two commonly held beliefs at the time about the conditions necessary to end an epidemic: 1) an epidemic will only end when all susceptible individuals are removed (i.e., everybody gets sick and risks dying), and 2) the virulence of the infectious organism decreases progressively over the course of the epidemic.
 Instead, their SIR Model suggested the existence of a Threshold host density for persistence of the disease.
 The SIR Model offers a way to help understand and manage epidemics.
-Several extensions of the model have been proposed to better fit more complex disease systems, but the basic SIR Model is still valued for its simplicity.
+Several extensions of the model (SIS, SEIR, etc.) have been proposed to better fit more complex disease systems, but the basic SIR Model is still valued for its simplicity.

-The SIR Model assumes that individuals in a closed host population are either Susceptible (S), Infected (I), or Recovered (R), and that movement between these three states is described by fixed parameters (, , ):
+The SIR Model is a compartmental model, in that it assumes that individuals in a closed host population are either Susceptible (S), Infected (I), or Removed (R), and that movement between these three states is described by fixed parameters (, , ):

 All individuals are considered “Susceptible” until they become “Infected”, and the rate at which S individuals become I is modeled with a density-dependent (or mass action) transmission function [S I], where is transmission rate and [S I] suggests random encounter between susceptible and infected individuals.
-Once an individual is “Infected”, it becomes contagious immediately and the only way out of the group is to die from the disease or to become “Recovered”. is death rate from the disease (Note: is different from natural death, d) and is rate of recovery.
+Once an individual is “Infected”, it becomes contagious immediately and the only way out of the group is to be “Removed” through recovery or death. is death rate from the disease (Note: is different from natural death, d) and is rate of recovery.
 Once an individual has “Recovered”, it is permanently immune.
 The SIR Model may also include natural birth (b) and natural death (d) rates, which balance each other (i.e. host population is fixed, r = 0).
 Birth and death rates are usually assumed to be negligible (b = d = 0) over the time scale a disease will spread (e.g. disease that spread over a few weeks while the host reproduces every few years).

 Important assumptions of the SIR Model are: